Berlin, Germany

 Taxis and rideshares: Uber is available, taxis are plentiful, and I've never heard a report of a driver giving a same-sex couple trouble in Berlin.
 That said, the U-Bahn and S-Bahn are so comprehensive and affordable that you'll use them more than cars.
 Pro tip: the U8 late at night can feel edgy depending on the stop, but around Kottbusser Tor specifically, you're so likely to be surrounded by queers heading to or from Möbel Olfe that the platform functions as an informal community escort.

 Parks and public spaces: Tiergarten is relaxed during the day and has well-established cruising areas at night that are part of Berlin's landscape without controversy.
-Hasenheide in Neukölln similarly — queer outdoor socializing is a long Berlin tradition.
+Hasenheide in Neukölln similarly — gay outdoor socializing is a long Berlin tradition.
 Standard nighttime park awareness applies, but the context is generally low-risk.

 Late night: Berlin's nightlife runs until morning, and the infrastructure supports that — public transport runs 24/7 on weekends, Spätis are open all night, and the streets in Schöneberg and Kreuzberg have foot traffic at 4am.
 You are not alone out there.
 Stick to well-trafficked streets when moving between venues and you'll be fine.